Tips for Businesses from the

 Every small and medium business needs energy, but may not need as much as it uses.

 If you carefully track your monthly energy costs, you may find ways to improve efficiency and lower your electric and natural gas bills.
-In addition, Energizing Indiana offers a variety of prescriptive rebates for commercial and industrial utility consumers.

 By focusing on your energy use in at least 5 key areas, you may be able to significantly reduce your costs: